 The ACM Special Interest Group on Software Engineering provides a forum for computing professionals from industry, government and academia to examine principles, practices, and new research results in software engineering.

 Please join us for the upcoming SIGSOFT and ACM webinars.
-They include agile and evolutionary development, SIGSOFT Town Hall, end-user software engineering, and tool tech transfer.
+They include traceability, probabilistic programming and teaching future software developers.

 Here is the Open TOC, a list of open access conference proceedings.

 Plan to participate in these conferences.
-FSE is SIGSOFT's Symposium on the Foundations of Software Engineering, ESEC is the European Software Engineering Conference, and ICSE is the International Conference on Software Engineering.
+ESEC/FSE is the Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering.
+ICSE is the International Conference on Software Engineering.